celiason/museum-visitor-model/README.md

 I calculated three social media metrics: engagements (likes + tweets + retweets), promotion (number of tweets put out by the Bristol Muuseum account), and sentiment (average sentiment value using a tokenized approach to tweet content)

 ## Results

-On average, there are xx visitors per day from 2015 - 2019.

 Using `TextBlob` in python, I also ran a model that predicted sentiment from the content of tweets from 2015-2019 (see code for scraping from X).
 Below is a wordcloud (generated with `wordcloud` module).